 - what kind of base is optimum in your case.

 Please take a chance to consult with an experienced builder in regards to all the above.

 Placement of a studio

-For a professionally constructed base we would recommend to seek reputable builders in your local area.
+For a professionally constructed base, we would recommend seeking reputable builders in your local area.
 Just discuss all base options available also considering placement of a cabin, decide on optimum and watch your base to be prepared and ready for a studio kit to arrive.